You may wish to read an introduction to this section first.

 Vakil Bazaar on a market day (left) and on a Friday (right)

 The Vakeel bazaar of no very great size, is lofty and vaulted over with brick.
 The shops which it contains are kept cleaner and neater than usual.
-John Ussher.
+Ussher

 At Isfahan Shah Abbas built an imposing portal at the entrance of Gheisarieh Bazaar, which Karim Khan did not have time or money to build at Shiraz.
-The long series of vaults creates an interesting perspective effect which is best appreciated after the bazaar has closed.
+The long series of vaults creates an interesting perspective effect which is best appreciated after the bazaar has closed (you may wish to see the bazaar of Tabriz).

-Turkish and Islamic Arts Museum in Istanbul (housed in Ibrahim Pacha Sarayi): Qur'an from Shiraz (ca 1580)
+Turkish and Islamic Arts Museum in Istanbul (in Ibrahim Pacha Sarayi): Qur'an from Shiraz (ca 1580)

 Go to page two or move to: